 Effective October 9th, 2019, we will no longer accept partially completed applications.
-When submitting your applications, you must submit the signed and dated application, the appropriate fee, and the Smoke Detector/Carbon Monoxide Certificate signed and notarized by the Seller; and signed by the buyer along with their phone number.
+When submitting your applications, you must submit the signed and dated application, the appropriate fee, and the Smoke Detector/Carbon Monoxide Certificate signed by the Seller; and buyer along with the buyers phone number.

 If all the aforementioned is not submitted all together, the application will not be accepted, as it is administratively incomplete.

 A Certificate of Occupancy is required for any residential and non-residential properties within the Township.
 No existing property shall be occupied or used by a new owner as result of transfer by title, deed, or other legal means until a Certificate of Occupancy has been issued by the Engineering Department.

 A Certificate of Occupancy requires that both the sellers and purchasers certify that:

 An operable smoke detection system or operable smoke detectors be placed within the immediate vicinity of all bedrooms, 1 in each bedroom, and 1 on every level of the building.
 This is in accordance with the Building Officials and Code Administrators International, Inc (BOCA) Property Maintenance Code as adopted by the Radnor Township Board of Commissioners.

 All sump pump(s) or other devices which discharge drainage resulting from rain water, springs, wells, or others groundwater has been disconnected from the sanitary sewer system.
 This is in accordance with Chapter 235 of the Code of the Township of Radnor.

 The following is the procedure the Township will follow to issue the Certificate of Occupancy: